 Social innovation Assessment Template (SIAT) is an independent and self-consistent tool that enables self-assessment in SFSCs in order to measure the level of 'social innovativeness'.
-SIAT has been created and applied within the framework of Work Package 3 of the SMARTCHAIN project and it has been tested on 16 case studies in 9 European countries.
+SIAT has been created and tested on 16 case studies in 9 European countries.